privacybydesign/irma_sms_issuer/README.md

 ```

 2. Create the Java app configuration:
-Copy the file `src/main/resources/config.sample.json` to `src/main/resources/config.json` and set the `sms_sender_address` to match the Address displayed in the StartHere SMS Gateway app.
+Copy the file `src/main/resources/config.sample.json` to `src/main/resources/config.json` and set the `sms_sender_address` to match the IP address of your localhost or the Address displayed in the StartHere SMS Gateway app.
 For example:

 ```json
 {